jaredlang/weather-agent/README.md

 4. Need to get other weather data besides the temperature.
 (DONE)

-5. There is no image to show the weather data (In Progress)
+5. There is no image to show the weather data (DONE)
     * stabilityai/stable-diffusion-2-1 model generates a city-view image.
     * stabilityai/stabilityai/sdxl-turbo model generates a city-view image.
     * Next steps: use a specific model to generate a weather image or icon